aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 #### Temporary keys

 You can append additional keys to all future log messages by using the `appendKeys()` method.

+???+ tip "When is this useful?"
-This is helpful when you want to add keys to all log messages within a specific context.
+    This is helpful to contextualize log messages emitted during a specific function.

 === "handler.ts"

     ```typescript hl_lines="9-11"
     --8<-- "examples/snippets/logger/appendAndRemoveKeys.ts"
     ```

+    1. You can also remove specific keys by calling the `removeKeys()` method.

 === "Example CloudWatch Logs excerpt"